 The Jobs Tax Credit is a valuable financial incentive that rewards new and expanding companies for creating jobs in South Carolina.
-In order to qualify, companies must create and maintain a certain number of net new jobs in a taxable year.
-The number of new jobs is calculated as the increase in the average monthly employment from one year to the next.
+In order to gualify, companies must create and maintain a certain number of net new jobs in a taxable year.
+The number of new jobs is calculated as the increase in Numerous credits and methods to reduce and eliminate corporate income tax liability.

+the average monthly employment from one year to

+the next.

-A service-related business may qualify for Jobs Tax Credits by meeting the following criteria:
+A service-related business may qualify for Jobs Tax

-- In a Tier IV county, service facilities must create a monthly average of 10 net new jobs. - In a Tier I, II, or III county, service facilities must create in a single taxable year: - > 175 new jobs; - > 150 new jobs in a building that has been vacant for at least 12 months; - > 100 new jobs with an average salary 1.5 times the lower of the state or the county per capita income; - > 50 new jobs with an average salary two times the lower of the state or the county per capita income; or - > 25 new jobs with an average salary 2.5 times the lower of the state or the county per capita income.
+Credits by meeting the following criteria:

+- In a Tier IV county, service facilities must create a

+monthly average of 10 net new jobs.

+- In a Tier I, II, or III county, service facilities must

+create in a single taxable year:

+175 new jobs;

+>150 new jobs in a building that has been

+vacant for at least 12 months;

+>100 new jobs with an average salary 1.5 times

+the lower of the state or the county per capita

+income;

+50 new jobs with an average salary two times

+t the lower of the state or the county per capita

+income; or

+25 new jobs with an average salary 2.5 times

+the lower of the state or the county per capita

+income.

-The value of the credit depends on the county's development tier as set forth below:
+The value of the credit depends on the county's

+development tier as set forth below:

 COUNTY'S DEVELOPMENT TIER

+COUNTY'S DEVELOPMENT TIER

 Tier I \$1,500

 Tier II \$2,750

-Tier III \$4,250
+Tier III \$20,000

-Tier IV \$8,000
+Tier IV \$25,000

 A county may also join another county to form a "multi-county industrial park."
 Under this arrangement, a county agrees to share the property taxes with a "partner" county.
-This partnership raises the value of the credits by \$1,000 per job, meaning credits from \$2,500 to \$9,000 per job may be available for qualifying companies.
+This partnership raises the value of the credits by \$1,000 per job, meaning credits from \$2,500 to \$26,000 per job may be available for qualifying companies.